aewallin/opencamlib/README.rst

 The Python library can be compiled similarly to the C++ example above, however, this time Boost.Python has to be compiled first.
 Most systems have Boost.Python available as a download, but only for a specific Python version only (usually the latest Python version).
-These might work if you are using Python from the same package, unfortunately, this is not a very reliable method, so compiling them yourself is usually the best option.
+These might work if you are using Python from the same package provider, but, unfortunately, this is not a very reliable method, so compiling them yourself is usually the best option.

 First, download and extract Boost: